lil-chips/CareHomeSystem/README.md

 11. Administer Medicine -> Record when a patient has taken the prescribed medicine.
 12. View Residents -> View resident details and their prescriptions.
 13. Move Residents -> Move one resident to another bed.

+## Logs
+All the actions happens in the system will be recorded with timestamp, staff ID and description.
+This can help us to track all the activities.